de-engineer/de-engineer.github.io/_posts/2022-01-26-Understanding-Virtual-Memory-Paging-and-other-memory-related-concepts.md

 int main(){
     int *pointer_to_memory = VirtualAlloc(NULL, 8, MEM_COMMIT, PAGE_READWRITE); // commit 8 bytes of virtual memory with read write permissions.
-    printf("The base address of allocated memory is: %x", pointer_to_memory); // print the pointer to the start of the region. memmove(pointer_to_memory, (const void*)"1337", 4); // move "1337" string into the allocated memory. printf("The data which is stored in the memory is %s", pointer_to_memory); // print the data from the memory.
+    printf("The base address of allocated memory is: %x", pointer_to_memory); // print the pointer to the start of the region. memmove(pointer_to_memory, (const void*)"1337", 5); // move "1337" string into the allocated memory. printf("The data which is stored in the memory is %s", pointer_to_memory); // print the data from the memory.
     VirtualFree(pointer_to_memory, 8, MEM_DECOMMIT); // decommit the memory region.
     return 0;
 }
 ```

 The `memmove` function is used to move data from one destination to other.
-The first argument to this function is the destination memory address where you want to move the data and the second argument is the data that will be moved and the last and third argument is the size of data.
+The first argument to this function is the destination memory address where you want to move the data and the second argument is the data that will be moved and the last and third argument is the size of data, which in this case is 5 (length of the string + null byte).
 Here, we have copied "1337" to the memory our virtually allocated memory.
 If you're confused about the type conversion, it's used because `memmove` takes second argument as a `const void*` and we can't directly pass `char` array to it.

 ### Results #2
 Let's compile and run the code.
 This is the output that we'll get: